jonalmeida/jonalmeida.github.com/content/blog/2025-10-05-migrating-to-zola.md

 This must be my own shortsightedness though, because it seems [obvious to others](https://tilde.club/~passthejoe/zola/blog/zola-tag-category-feeds/index.html).

+I'm also not complaining too much since this is a community-driven project; happy to see it being used by sites like [Fastmail](https://zola.discourse.group/t/allow-html-instead-of-md-for-pages-and-sections/149) too.
 All in all though, I'm quite happy with where I've gotten to and I find the Zola and Tera templating combination far less intimidating.

 Let's see where this takes me.